bowl of fresh kibble boosters next to bowl of dry kibble

 Raw Eggs

 Eggs are a great addition to dog food.
 They're rich in amino acids, calcium, iron, and various natural vitamins and minerals.
 Your dog can eat all parts of the egg: the white, yolk, and shell.
 Eating the shell ensures they receive the most significant boost of health benefits.
-We recommend feeding them local, organic, free-range, and naturally-fed eggs.
+We recommend feeding eggs from local, organic, free-range, and naturally-fed poultry.

 Fresh Fruits and Vegetables